macisamuele/python-pretty-toml/README.md

 toml_file = contoml.load('sample.toml')

-# The anonymous table is accessible using the `''` key on the tom file
+# The anonymous table is accessible using the empty string key on the tom file
 print(toml_file['']['title'])

 # You can modify table values, or add new values to pre-existing tables,